AdobeDocs/commerce-admin.en/help/catalog/product-gift-card-create.md

 - Gift cards can be set to `Redeemable` or `Non-Redeemable`.

-- The lifetime of a gift card can be unlimited or set to a number of days.
+- The lifetime of a gift card can be unlimited or set to a specified number of days.

 - The value of a gift card can be set to a fixed amount or set to an open amount with a minimum and maximum value.